Sudden is a charitable service for people who have been bereaved by a death that happened suddenly or too-soon in someone’s life.

 To unlock access to a wealth of specialist and community care provided by other agencies, to ensure that, through community collaboration, we work together to meet all the identified needs of any suddenly-bereaved person within our service.

 To help families, friends, and voluntary agencies and professionals based in communities, to improve their support of people who have been bereaved in sudden or too-soon ways, by providing free or low-cost learning opportunities such as guidance, webinars, training.

-To support and encourage partnerships and sharing of best practice between organisations caring for specific groups of suddenly bereaved people, such as murder victims, suicide victims, and road death victims.
+To support and encourage partnerships and sharing of best practice between organisations caring for specific groups of suddenly bereaved people, such as murder and suicide victims.

 To increase public awareness, understanding of, and empathy for, the suffering of suddenly-bereaved people and their support needs, and encourage civil society and government funding of our work to ensure its sustainability.

 The work we do